 As the parent of a newly diagnosed child, you might feel overwhelmed and worried.
 These are normal reactions.
-You might want, and need support, from others who have been, or still are, on this same journey.
-Support is helpful so you can be a better advocate for your child and learn to manage your own feelings.
+You might want and need support from others who have been, or still are, on this same journey.
+Support is helpful so you can be a better advocate for your child and learn to manage your feelings.

-We know that a chronic illness can bring on more heightened feelings, especially of depression and anxiety in yourself and your child.
-You will find resources here for: those warning signs, as well as resources for help with them.
+We know that a chronic illness can bring more heightened feelings, especially depression and anxiety, in yourself and your child.
+This presentation provides resources for those warning signs and resources for help with them.
 Additionally, you can learn new coping skills, build on current ones, and develop resilience.

-We also know that a JDM diagnosis effects all members of the family and you will find other resources for them here, as well.
+We also know that a JDM diagnosis affects all family members, and you will find resources for them here, too.

-To understand how our JM families cope with mental health, we collaborated with Andrea Knight, MD, MSCE, an expert in the autoimmune and mental health fields.
-We surveyed Cure JM patients and parents on the “Mental Health Needs of JM Patients and Potential Interventions,” and found that 28% of JM adolescent and young adult patients reported depression and 33% reported anxiety.
+To understand how our JM families cope with mental health, we collaborated with Andrea Knight, MD, MSCE, an autoimmune and mental health expert.
+We surveyed Cure JM patients and parents on the “Mental Health Needs of JM Patients and Potential Interventions” and found that 28% of JM adolescent and young adult patients reported depression and 33% reported anxiety.
 2

 - 2 Rates of Depression, Anxiety and Suicide Ideation Elevated in Adolescent Rheumatology Population